Red-collared widowbird

 The red-collared widowbird (Euplectes ardens) is a species of bird in the family Ploceidae.
 Red-collared widowbirds are found in grasslands and bush clearings in western and southern Africa.
-They are known for their long tails and brilliant red badges, both which act as sexual ornaments.
+They are known for their long tails and brilliant red badges, both of which act as sexual ornaments.
 They are often associated with other widowbird and bishop species.
 They are polygynous, where males acquisition of territory is an important determinant in their access to mates.
 Red-collared widowbirds have a wide range and there is little concern in terms of conservation status.

 Taxonomy

 The red-collared widowbird was described by the French polymath Georges-Louis Leclerc, Comte de Buffon in 1779 in his Histoire Naturelle des Oiseaux from a specimen collected in the Cape of Good Hope region of South Africa.
 The bird was also illustrated in a hand-coloured plate engraved by François-Nicolas Martinet in the Planches Enluminées D'Histoire Naturelle which was produced under the supervision of Edme-Louis Daubenton to accompany Buffon's text.
 Neither the plate caption nor Buffon's description included a scientific name but in 1783 the Dutch naturalist Pieter Boddaert coined the binomial name Fringilla ardens in his catalogue of the Planches Enluminées.
-The red-collared widowbird is now one of 17 species placed in the genus Euplectes that was introduced by the English naturalist William John Swainson in 1829.
-The genus name combines the Ancient Greek eu "fine" or "good" and the New Latin plectes "weaver".
+The red-collared widowbird is now one of 17 species placed in the genus Euplectes that was introduced by the English naturalist William Swainson in 1829.
+The genus name combines the Ancient Greek eu "fine" or "good" and the Neo-Latin plectes "weaver".
 The specific ardens is Latin for "burning" or "glowing".

 Traditionally, Euplectes is thought to contain two clades, with the bishops in one clade and the widowbirds in another.
 However, molecular evidence suggests that the red-collared widowbird is actually a long-tailed bishop rather than a true widowbird.
 In captivity, they have been successfully bred with southern red bishop, yellow-mantled widowbird, fan-tailed widowbird, and black-winged red bishop.

 The red-collared widowbird was formerly considered to be conspecific with the red-cowled widowbird (Euplectes latica).
 The red-cowled widowbird is now treated as a separate species as it has more red in the plumage and the tail length of a male in breeding plumage is shorter.